 A revived and revamped PCBoard BBS from 1995, operating in the (604).
 This is not your stock PCBoard.
 Modded to the MAX with many original, never before seen programs (PPEs) and games created by the sysop.
 Over 600 door games, many of which are fully registered.
-The theme is Retro DOS games & Apps.
-Large […]
+Come and play our very own SUDOKU game.
+The […]

 Since 1994, Darkrealms has served as an on-line roleplaying community for the Greater Toronto Area and is one of the worlds largest Renegade BBS’s still remaining.
 LORD, TradeWars 2002, Usurper, and more.
 Full Fidonet backbone and thousands of Usenet groups on-line, as well as Internet Email.

 Many years ago in late 1993 at the age of 16 I started a computerized dial-up bulletin board system in the upstairs bedroom in my parents house.
 By the end of high school I had about 80 regular users, I shut the BBS down by 1995 when the net took over.
 Now I’m rebuilding…

 We are the home of The BBS Corner and The Telnet BBS Guide!The Diamond Mine Online has been providing the best in online services since 1993.
 We have a very large number of active message forums (local, Fidonet and DOVE-Net), TONS of shareware files including programs, games and utilities for Windows, DOS and OS/2.
 We […]

 Digicom start in 1983 on a Commodore Vic-20, later moving to C64, C128 then to PC.
 It went offline in 1997, but is back with MysticBBS.
 190 Door Games and a meeting ground for old SysOp’s.
 Also available via web interface at https://bbs.digicom.com